mitchellrj/python-pgp/README.rst

 compromised by a memory leak, do not use this package for handling secret key data.
 On the other hand, "if your memory is constantly being compromised, I would re-think your security setup."

+OpenPGP uses compression algorithms.
+Beware when feeding untrusted data into this library of
+`Zip bomb <http://en.wikipedia.org/wiki/Zip_bomb>`_ or similar denial of service attacks.

 Development
 -----------